-After laying down the formal definitions and technical machinery in Section \ref{sec:prelim}, we describe two coding schemes in Section \ref{sec:coding_scheme} which give intuition about our bounding techniques.
+After laying down the formal definitions and technical machinery in Section \ref{sec:prelim}, in Section \ref{sec:coding_scheme} we describe coding schemes which give intuition about our bounding techniques.
 In Section \ref{sec:insertion}, we consider the insertion channel ($d=0$) and derive two lower bounds on its capacity.
-For this channel, previous bounds exist only for the special case of sticky channels ($\alpha=1$) \cite{Mitz_sticky}.
-We derive a lower bound on the capacity of the deletion channel ($i=0$) in Section \ref{sec:deletion} and compare it with the best known lower bound.
-In Section \ref{sec:delins_channel}, we combine the ideas of Sections \ref{sec:insertion} and \ref{sec:deletion} to obtain a lower bound for the deletion+insertion channel.
+For this channel, previous bounds exist only for the special case of the elementary sticky channel ($\alpha=1$) \cite{Mitz_sticky}.
+In Section \ref{sec:deletion}, we derive a lower bound on the capacity of the deletion channel ($i=0$) and compare it with the best previous lower bound \cite{DrineaM07}.
+We also compare the sub-optimality of decoding the positions of deleted runs with the sub-optimality of the jigsaw decoder of \cite{DrineaM07}.
+In Section \ref{sec:delins_channel}, we combine the ideas of Sections \ref{sec:insertion} and \ref{sec:deletion} to obtain a lower bound for the InDel channel.
 Section \ref{sec:conc} concludes the paper with a discussion of open questions.